-This also covers the reporting of any succeeding resignation, retirement, or replacement of directors/officers within twenty (20) banking days after such resignation/retirement/replacement.1
+This also covers the reporting of any succeeding resignation, retirement, or replacement of directors/officers within twenty (20) banking days after such resignation/retirement/replacement.
+1

-B. The President and CEO and the Compliance Officer shall submit a certification on the extent of the Bank's compliance to the Manual as per SEC requirements every January 30 of each year.
+- B. The Bank shall submit a List of Members of the Board of Directors, Trustees, and Officers (LDTO) to the BSP-FSS within 20 banking/business days from the annual election of the board of directors/trustees.
+2 - C. The President and CEO and the Compliance Officer shall submit a certification on the extent of the Bank's compliance to the Manual as per SEC requirements every January 30 of each year.